connellsharp/ConnellsBlog/_posts/2023-08-01-the-only-agile-meetings-you-need.md

 2. The requirements are unclear, the scope has creeped.
 In this case, we just need a little **mini backlog refinement** on that particular task.

 3. I'm probably gonna need some more work to pick up.
-Good probably to have, right?
+Good problem to have, right?
 Sounds like we need a **mini sprint planning**.
 Not that we're really doing sprints, just that this is where we prioritise what needs doing and move it to the "to do" column.

 This is as agile as it gets; solve the problems that need solving when they need solving, and don't solve problems you don't need to.
 Don't spend dedicated time discussing the minutia of a story, making sure it has the right user story format, for example